 Dealing with Doubt and Fear

 Let me start with the fact that this competition was NOT my idea.
 Back in April, my friend (and FOF member) planted the seed.
 At first, I was all over it.
 Why not?
 Then, the more I thought about it, I heard those little doubts and fears creep in.

 You don’t do CrossFit.
 You are 36 years old.
-The barbell is not the same as a kettlebell.
-You have never even picked up a barbell.
+You’ve never picked up a barbell.
 Those girls are strong.
 What if you suck?
 What are people going to say or think?
-You could get last.
+What if you get last?
 What if you get hurt?